December 29, 2022

 How To Serve

-Serve this super moist chocolate cake with a scoop of vanilla ice cream on the side.
-Add a drizzle of hot fudge sauce or caramel sauce on top and a warm mug of hot chocolate on the side for even more decadence.
+For starters, a dollop of fresh whipped cream or a scoop of vanilla ice cream can provide a cool and creamy complement to this super moist chocolate cake.
+Add a drizzle of hot fudge sauce or caramel sauce on top for even more decadence.

 If you enjoy this cake, our orange soda cake and Pepsi cupcakes are two more recipes for soda cakes that result in a fantastic light and fluffy dessert.